 Flights aren’t an issue, with many airlines reporting more and more flights to this island nation.
-American Airlines and Delta are just two airlines that have added more and more itineraries to airports in the Dominican Republic.
+American Airlines and Delta are just two airlines that have added more itineraries to airports in the Dominican Republic.

 Plan on new changes like having your temperature checked before/after getting on the plane and wearing a face mask on your flight.

-There are fears that attribution standards are inconsistent.
-Testing capacity and accessibility is limited, and local hospitals are still mostly full.The rate of increase in virus numbers was high over the summer and at the end of July, started declining to lower levels again.
+In neighborhoods where volunteers live, the virus (which seemed much higher than reported cases earlier) seems to have peaked and is declining.
 In DR, we watch both the official numbers reported by the government as well as information from our Local Coordinators about what they are observing and information they receive from contacts in the healthcare system in their area.

-As of October 19th, the nation reports 193 active cases per 100,000 people.
+As of January 14th, the nation reports 410.5 active cases per 100,000 people.